Privacy Policy

 We gather and process data in accordance with the prevailing data protection legislation, including the General Data Protection Regulation 2016 (the “GDPR”) and the Data Protection Act 2018.

-If you have any questions about this policy including any requests to exercise your legal rights, please contact us using the details set out below:
+If you have any questions about this policy including any requests to exercise your legal rights, or request the previous privacy policy version, please contact us using the details set out below:

 on dpc@onevoicedigital.com